 Pubs Code & Adjudicator

-CAMRA campaigned for over 10 years to introduce a Pubs Code and Adjudicator in order to address the imbalance of power between pub companies and tenants, in which pub companies (pubcos) are charging inflated rents and preventing landlords from buying beer on the open market, running them out of business.
+CAMRA campaigned for over 10 years to introduce a Pubs Code and Adjudicator to address the imbalance of power between pub companies and tenants, in which pub companies (pubcos) are charging inflated rents and preventing landlords from buying beer on the open market, running them out of business.